-We are also identifying potential solutions that embrace emerging transportation technologies.
+We are also identifying potential solutions that consider emerging transportation technologies.

-This Colonial Parkway PD&E Study is focused on solutions that maximize use of the existing State Road 50 corridor to improve east-west mobility for the region and the local community by including both additional local State Road 50 travel lanes already planned and new Colonial Parkway toll lanes.
+This Colonial Parkway PD&E Study is focused on solutions that maximize the use of the State Road 50 corridor to improve east-west mobility for the region and the local community by including both additional local State Road 50 travel lanes (already planned) and new Colonial Parkway toll lanes.

 During the PD&E Study, multiple opportunities for input from the community will be scheduled.
 The No-Build Alternative will also be analyzed during the PD&E Study.
 The study corridor extends along SR 50 from Woodbury Road to SR 520 – shown in the Study Area Details with Map.

-Several previous studies have been conducted along the SR 50 corridor.
-These various studies agree that capacity improvements are needed to address existing congestion and future traffic demand.
+The various studies that have been conducted along Colonial Parkway agree that capacity improvements are needed to address existing congestion and future traffic demand.
 The latest projections indicate that SR 50 will be over-capacity even with a six-lane widening by 2025.

 This PD&E Study will evaluate capacity improvements that will include:

-The Turnpike has also identified the folllowing key considerations:
+The Turnpike has also identified the following key considerations:

 The natural environment is a critical foundation of the region’s economy and quality of life.